'I need this more than anything': Grooming gang survivors to find healing together thanks to new Shropshire non-profit

 Survivors of UK grooming gangs are coming together in Oxfordshire this weekend for the first retreat organised by The Survivors’ Archive — offering therapy, activities, and a rare chance for healing and community.

-This weekend, a group of survivors of UK grooming gangs - including from Telford - are heading to Oxfordshire for a weekend of relaxation, therapy, and group activities.
+A group of survivors of UK grooming gangs - including from Telford - will meet for a retreat of relaxation, therapy, and group activities.

 A former journalist, Ms Edmunds initially intended the non-profit to be an oral history project, but quickly realised research would not be enough.